 Because we were trying to take more seriously the sort of strategic agency that the regions can bring to this strategic coupling process, we tried to unpack in more detail what the literature calls, regional institutions, and these are the actors, the policy initiatives, and the role of the state across national, regional and local level, so institutional organizations that are doing the work of trying to attract strategic investments from the global production networks.

-And within the literature, the global production literature, specially around G 2.0 the regional institutional analytical category can a cohesive, multi-scaler understanding of what regional institutions are and those include cities, regions, local authorities, institutional actors, organizations, promoting economic development, but also include nation states and super national agency bodies, and what we think is what is called the multiscaler understanding in some ways is repressing the scale of politics, institutional context that are involved in this kind of actors working across these different scales, what our researchers
+And within the literature, the global production literature, specially around GPN 2.0 the regional institutional analytical category can a cohesive, overaching, multi-scaler understanding of what regional institutions are and those include cities, regions, local authorities, institutional actors, organizations, promoting economic development, but also include nation states and super national governance bodies, and what we think is what is called the multiscaler understanding in some ways is repressing the scale of politics, institutional context that are involved in this kind of actors working across these different scales, what our researcher tries to do is take one example of strategic coupling and in this case is the development of industrial path and the Humber region of the UK around wind in which we looked and tried to understand the role of the regional institutions that play in attracting in, which was Siemmens the largest wing manufacturer in the world to come in develop a blade manufacturing facility in the Humber.

-We unpacked that broader regional institutional category, that is what in the literature looked more specifically in the role of different institutions, actors and policies, organizations at different levels, either local, national, and actually trying to understand their roles in a bit more differently nuanced to get this strategic agency they had and trying to attract in more investors.
+We unpacked that broader regional institutional category, that is what in the literature looked more specifically in the roles of different institutions, actors and policies, organizations at different levels, either local, national, and actually trying to understand their roles in a bit more differently, a more nuanced to get this strategic agency they had and trying to attract in more investors.

 This is a very detailed project, so I imagine this must have a very important personal motivation, could you please tell me which was it?

 yeah, there is two levels of personal motivation.
-I think, conceptually we have been very interested in parallel set of debates, theoretical contributions in evolutionary economic geography that looks at path creation and within that transplantation within is a key mechanism of path creation, and I think what we tried to do was think through some of the links between that set of literature and the global production networks literature in terms of this idea of strategic coupling and I mobilize myself there to we also have written a similar paper that tries more specifically to connect GP and strategic coupling with evolutionary economic geography and path creation literature, so conceptually that was one motivation, secondly, I had a very personal motivation in that region in question, which was that it was able to secure an investment, is the region where I am from, and it is the region that has struggled economically since the decline of its maritime industries so I was quite motivated personally to try and understand how and why the Humbold region had been successful in securing this path of growth of show wind.
+I think, conceptually we have been very interested in parallel set of debates, theoretical contributions in evolutionary economic geography that looks at path creation and within that transplantation within is a key mechanism of path creation, and I think what we tried to do was think through some of the links between that set of literature and the global production networks literature in terms of this idea of strategic coupling.
+There is clearly some overlap there.
+And myself and Danny Mackinnon and Andy Pike and Andy Cumbers have also written a similar paper that tries more specifically to connect GP and strategic coupling with evolutionary economic geography and path creation literature, so conceptually that was one motivation, secondly, I had a very personal motivation in that region in question, which was that it was able to secure a strategic investment in offshore wind, is the region where I grew up and I am from, and it is the region that has struggled economically since the decline of its maritime industries so I was quite motivated personally to try and understand how and why the Humber region had been successful in securing this new path of growth around offshore wind.

 Thank you, bye.Tags: Economic development, Growth, Industrial Policy, Institutions, Regulation